 National Register of Historic Places in Monterey County

-William Joseph Nesbitt and his wife, Frances Camilla Dunham, established residence at 66 Capitol Street at the time of their marriage in 1881, just two blocks from the seat of county government.
-There they remained until the Sheriff's death, at home on January 25, 1933.
-In over forty years of police work in the raw and sometimes rough Salinas Valley, Nesbitt had never took a man's life in the performance of duty.
+Sheriff Nesbitt and his wife, Frances Camilla Dunham, lived here from their marriage in 1881 until the Sheriff's death in 1933.
+In over forty years of police work in Salinas Valley, Nesbitt never took a man's life in the performance of duty.

 "The sheriff's job was not an easy one, and that county which, out of the grab bag of popular elections pulled a good sheriff was lucky.
 It was a complicated position.
 The obvious duties of the sheriff - enforcing the law and keeping the peace - were far from the most important ones.
 It was true that the sheriff represented armed force in the county, but in a community seething with individuality a harsh or stupid sheriff did not last long.
 There were water rights, boundary disputes, astray arguments, domestic relations, paternity matters - all to be settled without the force of arms.
 Only when everything else failed did a good sheriff make an arrest.
 The best sheriff was not the best fighter but the best diplomat.
 And Monterey County had a good one.
 He had a brilliant gift for minding his own business."

 Adapted from the NRHP nomination submitted in 1982.